techy-project/techy-project.github.io/pages/yequox/handbook.md

 ```
 ### Mount your hard disk
 To mount it, make sure:
-- You have the latest Arch Linux.
+- You have the latest distribution.

 Make the directory for mounting:
 ```